rebeccakuiper/Tutorials/GORICA on CTmeta/_README.md

 In this github repository, you can find
-- example code to evaluate (causal dominance) hypotheses using CTmeta-analyzed estimates.
+- (updated) example code to evaluate (causal dominance) hypotheses using CTmeta-analyzed estimates.
-- (in the subfolder) the (updated) example files that belong to the article:
+- (in the subfolder) the other (updated) example files that belong to the article:
 Kuiper, R. (2021).
 Evaluating Causal Dominance of CTmeta-Analyzed Lagged Regression Estimates.
 Structural Equation Modeling, 28(6), 951-963. https://doi.org/10.1080/10705511.2020.1823228